spack/spack/lib/spack/docs/workflows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Once you've released your software, other people will want to build it; and you will need to tell them how.
-In the past, that has meant a few paragraphs of prose explaining which dependencies to install.
-But now you use Spack, and those instructions are written in executable Python code.
+Once you've released your software, other people will want to build it and you will need to tell them how.
+In the past, that has meant a few paragraphs explaining which dependencies to install.
+Now that you use Spack, those instructions are written in executable
+Python code.
 But your software has many dependencies, and you know Spack is the best way to install it:

 #.
-First, you will want to fork Spack's ``develop`` branch.
+First, fork Spack's ``develop`` branch.
 Your aim
    is to provide a stable version of Spack that you KNOW will install your software.
-If you make changes to Spack in the process, you will want to submit pull requests to Spack core.
+If you make changes to Spack in the process, submit pull requests to the Spack core.

 #.
 Add your software's ``package.py`` to that fork.
-You should submit
+Submit
    a pull request for this as well, unless you don't want the public to know about your software.

 #.
 Prepare instructions that read approximately as follows:

    #.
-Download Spack from your forked repo.
+[THIS LIST SHOULD BE NUMBERED A, B, etc.] Download Spack from your forked repo.

    #.
 Install Spack; see :ref:`getting_started`.